Wyoming County: The History of the Underground Railroad

 1836 - The American Citizen, an anti-slavery newspaper, is first published in Warsaw, NY.

-1839 - The Liberty Party is born in Warsaw, NY.
+1839 - The Liberty Party, predecessor to the Free Soil and Republican Parties, are born at the Presbyterian Church in Warsaw, NY.

 1847 - Frederick Douglass lectures in the Middlebury village of Wyoming, NY.